Does your art sometimes look unfinished, like there must be something more to it, but you just can’t figure out what you need to add or fix?

 First, I’ll introduce you to the elements of composition in art, and then we’ll talk about the principles of composition.

-Finally, I’ll give you some tips and ideas on how to use these on your art journal pages.
+Finally, I’ll give you some tips and ideas on how to use these in your art.

 Elements of composition